Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Example 12.3: Configuration of a Kdump Device

 Kdump belongs to the Special Fencing Devices and is in fact the opposite of a fencing device.
 The plug-in checks if a Kernel dump is in progress on a node.
-If so, it returns true, and acts as if the node has been fenced.
+If so, it returns true and acts as if the node has been fenced, because the node will reboot after the Kdump is complete.
+If not, it returns a failure and the next fencing device is triggered.

-The Kdump plug-in must be used in concert with another, real STONITH device, for example, external/ipmi.
-For the fencing mechanism to work properly, you must specify that Kdump is checked before a real STONITH device is triggered.
-Use crm configure fencing_topology to specify the order of the fencing devices as shown in the following procedure.
+The Kdump plug-in must be used together with another, real STONITH device, for example, external/ipmi.
+It does not work with SBD as the STONITH device.
+For the fencing mechanism to work properly, you must specify the order of the fencing devices so that Kdump is checked before a real STONITH device is triggered, as shown in the following procedure.

 params nodename="alice "\ 1